 In a city without any gardens or trees or greenery of any kind, lived a boy who liked to explore.
 In a deserted train station, he found the most curious thing: a patch of plants in need of a gardener.
 He struggled at first, overwatering and learning to prune and soon his little garden thrived.
 And it also grew curious.
 The plants started meandering about, spreading down tracks and exploring cracks and crevices.
 As plants started popping up everywhere, so did new gardeners.
 Pretty soon, the city blossomed thanks to the curious garden that likes to explore.

-9. Compost Stew – An A-Z recipe for the Earth by Mary McKenna Siddals and illustrated by Ashley Wolff
+9. Compost Stew: An A to Z Recipe for the Earth by Mary McKenna Siddals and illustrated by Ashley Wolff

 With wonderfully textured collage illustrations, Compost Stew uses the alphabet to teach us the ingredients that break down into rich, organic nourishment for Mother Earth.
-I find it inspiration to take the kitchen garbage and your own hand at home composting!
+I find it inspiring to take the kitchen garbage and your own hand at home composting!
 Want to try?
-Mama Smiles has a post on urban composting that uses a blender to make nutrient rich plant juice that can be poured directly to your garden outside!
+Mama Smiles has a post on urban composting that uses a blender to make nutrient-rich plant juice that can be poured directly into your garden outside!
 Easy peasy and fun for the kids to participate in!

 Items that I did not know I could compost that I learned from this book:

 - laundry lint

 - coffee grinds